-Avista Corporation Company Stock Fund: The Avista Corporation Company Stock Fund includes shares of Avista Corporation and cash, and is reported based on unitized value.
+Avista Corporation Company Stock Fund: Includes shares of Avista Corporation and cash, and is reported based on unitized value.

-Self-Directed Securities: Self-Directed Securities consist of mutual funds and common stocks and are invested at the direction of the participant.
+Self-Directed Securities: Self-Directed Securities consist of mutual funds and common stocks and interest bearing cash that are valued on the basis of readily determinable market prices.